Downsizer contributions are an opportunity that exists for you to get a huge amount into super, just when you thought it

 The benefit of making downsizer contributions to super is that more of your wealth will be invested within the tax-effective superannuation environment, the contribution will not count towards any super contribution caps and you are not restricted by upper-age limits in making the contribution.

-The home downsizer contribution can be combined with your other super or pension balance to provide you with a tax-free income through retirement for longer.
+The home downsizer contribution can be combined with your other super or pension balances to provide you with a tax-free income through retirement for longer.

 How To Make A Downsizer Contribution

 To make a home downsizer contribution to super, you will need to complete a Downsizer Contribution into Super form offered by your super fund and submit it before, or at the time of making the contribution.
 This form should be able to be found on your super fund’s website, otherwise you should contact them and ask what needs to be done.
-Alternatively, you can use the ATO form (NAT 75073).
+Alternatively, you can use the ATO form.